javers/javers.github.io/_posts/2017-12-28-javers-vs-envers-comparision.md

    It can be an advantage, you have audit data stored close to your live data.
    Envers’ tables look familiar.
 It’s easy to query them with SQL.

-   **JaVers’ audit model is object-oriented**, it’s all about objects’ Snapshots.
+   **JaVers’ audit model is object-oriented**.
+It’s all about objects’ Snapshots.
    JaVers saves them to the single table (or the collection in Mongo) as JSON documents with unified structure.
    Advantages?
 You can focus on domain objects and treat persistence and auditing